-- Removal of lateral fruit as the king fruit is always larger and has higher dry matter than the lateral fruit. - Remove more fruit from heavily shaded parts of the vine as this fruit tends to be of lower dry matter.
+- The removal of low value fruit (misshapen, damaged, undersize). - Adjust fruit load per shoot (2-3 leaves per fruit). - Removal of lateral fruit as the king fruit is always larger and has higher dry matter than the lateral fruit. - Remove more fruit from heavily shaded parts of the vine as this fruit tends to be of lower dry matter.

-A final round of thinning may be completed to remove fruit with obvious defects (flats and fans, hayward mark (green), blemish that is dark coloured and larger than 1cm2) and soft or damaged fruit before it is harvested as such fruit incurs expense when it must be removed during packing.
+A final round of thinning may be completed prior to harvest to remove fruit with obvious defects (flats and fans, hayward mark (green), blemish that is dark coloured and larger than 1cm) and soft or damaged fruit before it is harvested as such fruit incurs expense when it must be removed during packing.